epigen/mr.pareto/README.md

 # 📜 Recipes
 > _"Civilization advances by extending the number of important operations which we can perform without thinking of them."_ - Alfred North Whitehead, author of _Principia Mathematica_

-**Recipes** are combinations of existing [Modules](#modules) into end-to-end best practice analyses.
+**Recipes** are combinations of existing modules into end-to-end best practice analyses.
 They can be used as templates for standard analyses by leveraging existing modules, thereby enabling fast iterations and progression into the unknown.
 Every recipe is described and presented using a [wiki](https://github.com/epigen/mr.pareto/wiki) page by application to a public data set.

 > [!TIP]
 > Process each dataset module by module.
 Check the results of each module to inform the configuration of the next module.
 This iterative method allows for quick initial completion, followed by refinement in subsequent iterations based on feedback from yourself or collaborators.
 Adjustments in later iterations are straightforward, requiring only changes to individual configurations or annotations.
 Ultimately you end up with a reproducible and readable end-to-end analysis for each dataset.